-Batero demonstrates deep respect for local communities and works continuously to foster strong partnerships, enduring friendships, healthy co-operation and co-existence.
+Batero demonstrates deep respect for local communities and works continuously.
+Click here to view Report to foster strong partnerships, enduring friendships, healthy co-operation and co-existence.

-Led by Batero's social and environmental committees active in the region, we're delivering strategies that build strong communications with indigenous communities.
+Led by Batero social and environmental committees active in the region, we're delivering strategies that build strong communications with indigenous communities.
 We're pleased to see these activities continue to yield positive results.

 For example, Batero's social and environmental management group is building positive relationships through community presentations, forums and educational workshops that promote awareness, transparency and healthy dialogue.
 In addition, Batero meets regularly with local community leaders and other representatives to better understand and help manage the expectations of communities and families in the region, and to help ensure local communities are engaged participants in the project.